Three scientists analysed the article and estimate its overall scientific credibility to be very low. more about the credibility rating

 “We’ve had three surges.
 Whether or not we have a fourth surge is up to us, and the stakes couldn’t be higher.”

-REVIEWERS’ OVERALL FEEDBACK
+SCIENTISTS’ OVERALL FEEDBACK

 A. Marm Kilpatrick, Professor, Department of Ecology and Evolutionary Biology, University of California Santa Cruz: